oribarilan/hippo/app/README.md

 - Verify you have access to Azure DevOps

 ### "AZURE_DEVOPS_* environment variable is not set"
-Make sure you've exported both required environment variables (ORG_URL and PROJECT).
+Make sure you've exported both required environment variables (ORG_URL, PROJECT, and optionally TEAM).

 ### "failed to query work items"
 - Verify your organization URL is correct